In a Nutshell:

 There’s more, though.

 To do that, put the chair in one of the two Zero-G positions, then select the Deep Tissue option from the touch screen.
 Your body’s weight will press you more firmly against the rollers, which will nominally increase the intensity of the massage.
-Even using that trick, it still doesn’t quite rise to the level of a true deep tissue massage, but it may be close enough for some.
+Even using that trick, it still doesn’t quite rise to the level of a true deep-tissue massage, but it may be close enough for some.

 Pro Alpina black variant and an illustration of the twin heating system in the lumbar area and vibration plate in the seat

-Sure, we love to see more extensive heat—including heated footwells—but this is a rock-solid feature implementation that gives the Alpina another powerful therapeutic feature.
+Sure, we would love to see more extensive heat—including heated footwells—but this is a rock-solid feature implementation that gives the Alpina another powerful therapeutic feature.

-A Decent Air Massage That Falls Short of Greatness
+A Decent Air Massage

 Alpina Massage Chair's airbags located at the shoulders, arms, hips, calves, and feet